 FATEs and FATE Tokens

-Grab some friends or join a party finder group to grind out the Shared FATEs in the Shadowbringers zones.
-For the other bardings, the FATEs are kind of rare so keep an eye on the appropriate server linkshells for callouts.
+Grab some friends or join a party finder group to grind out the Shared FATEs in the Shadowbringers or Endwalker zones.
+For some of the other bardings, the FATEs are kind of rare so keep an eye on the appropriate server linkshells for callouts.
 I often see callouts like these in the same linkshells people use for The Hunt A and S ranks.

 Ala Mhigan Barding (‘Rattle and Humbaba’ FATE in The Peaks)